haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Display the activity stream in CRM dashboard may show the duplicated items
 * Not thread safe when saving bugs, tasks
 * Navigate user account throws exception
+* Display full comment content are enclosed with crm note

 Version 4.5.4